Products in Equivariant Homology: vanishing of

 From now on, we restrict to the case where $h$ is the ordinary homology with coefficients in a commutative ring $R$.
 We prove that in certain cases the product $\mu_{M_G}$ vanishes.
 In particular, it implies that the Chataur-Menichi pair-of-pants product vanishes in positive degrees.
 In the next section we use the vanishing result of $\mu_{M_G}$ to construct a secondary product $\overline{\mu_{M_G}}$.

+Recall from Lemma \ref{triple-orientation} that the triple $(M,G,\rho)$ is $R$-orientable if and only if the action $\rho$ on $M$ is $R$-orientation preserving and the adjoint action of $G$ on $\mathfrak{g}$ is $R$-orientation preserving.
 We will always assume that our triples are oriented.
-Recall from Lemma \ref{triple-orientation} that the triple $(M,G,\rho)$ is $R$-orientable if and only if the action $\rho$ on $M$ is $R$-orientation preserving and the adjoint action of $G$ on $\mathfrak{g}$ is $R$-orientation preserving, so we will frequently state this condition. \begin{lem} Let $K$ and $L$ be $G$-spaces.
-Given the following pullback diagram